 - The Bachelor of Science in Nursing degree takes 36 months to complete.

-- The 2016 Graduation and Placement Rates are based on the time period of students who began the nursing program during January 2012-September 2012, as required by the College's institutional accreditor's annual report: the graduation rate for the time period is 73%.
-The graduation rate is based on 51 individuals.
+- The 2017 Graduation and Placement Rates are based on the time period of students who began the nursing program during January 2012-September 2012, as required by the College's institutional accreditor's annual report: the graduation rate for the time period is 83%.
+The graduation rate is based on 64 individuals.
 Additionally, Platt College reports its retention rate based on the Integrated Postsecondary Education Data System (known as IPEDS).
 IPEDS measures first-time degree seeking students who have never attended college.
-For Fall 2016-2017, Platt College had 2 students out 221 students that were categorized under IPEDS.
-Thus, 1 our 2 students withdrew for a retention rate of 50%.
+For Fall 2016-2017, Platt College had 5 students out 233 students that were categorized under IPEDS.
+Thus, 1 our 2 students withdrew for a retention rate of 47%.

-The required Graduation and Placement Rates are based on the time period of July 1, 2015 through June 30, 2016.
-To date, 61 individuals graduated in that time frame and 46 of those individuals are employed, for an employment rate of 75%.
-The graduation rate* for the time period is 70.83%, an additional 12.50% of the students are still enrolled at Platt College.
+The required Graduation and Placement Rates are based on the time period of July 1, 2016 through June 30, 2017.
+During this time period, 53 individuals graduated and 45 of those individuals are employed, for an employment rate of 85%.

 - Tuition and fees for completion the program in the normal time, costs for books and supplies, and costs for room and board is available on the College's website.